monster-mj/CV/README.md

-# CV
+# MJ's CV for github.io
-This is a CV of Minjoo Kim